antonmi/job_reactor/README.markdown

 ```

 JobReactor works asynchronously with Redis using [em-redis][8] library to uncrease the speed.
-Several nodes can use one Redis store.
+Several nodes can use one Redis storage.

 The informaion about jobs is saved several times during processing.
 This information includes:
 *id - the unique job id;
-*name - job name which defines what to do;
+*name - job name which 'defines' the job;
 *args - serialized arguments for the job;
 *run_at - the time when job was launched;
 *failed_at - the time when job was failed;